moglialu/ascii_elevation_profile/README.md

 The code is written in python.
 It uses minidom, pandas and the math module.

 To use it you have to place your gpx-file in the same directory as main.py.
 Run the script and enter the name of your gpx-file.

+For better and more beautiful elevation profiles I recommend outdooractive or komoot.
+Both are very good applications for planing a tour!